5 Ways to Get Moving with Meditation

 - Walking: Walking meditation, also known as mindful walking, is a simple way to engage your mind and body.
 Often used as an introductory practice, there is no time requirement or speed limit.
 Popular techniques include counting steps and walking clockwise.
 For best results, start with small intentional strides and build from there.
 The University of Michigan has a great video that demonstrates what walking meditation looks like.

 - Dancing: Dance medication is a full-body experience that can be performed individually or in a group.
 It incorporates mildly-enhanced music that encourages intuitive movement and rhythmic breaths.
 The goal is to suppress the ego and ignore distractions to become a free-flowing vessel.
-If you live near Detroit or are visiting, Dance Meditation Technique offers classes.

 - Yoga: Meditation has always been part of the yoga practice.
 Centering one’s breath is a core principle.
 With yoga meditation, you perform each movement while focusing on one thing (i.e. breath, image, sound).
 Some may utilize chants to strengthen the alignment between the spiritual and physical.